Thesavagecoder7784/Statistical-Data-Analysis-With-Pandas/README.md

 # Python Notebooks

-A repository which holds all of my Python projects
+##A repository which holds all of my Python projects

+I have classified my notebooks into 2 types
+1 - *Basic Types which takes user input and performs functions* 2 - *Performing A Statistical Analysis*

+###Tutorial

+For performing a ppredictive Analysis:
+1.Importing the libraries - *-Pandas,-Numpy ,-Matplotlib.pyplot*
+2.Reading the file in Pandas
+3.Performing a statistcal Analysis

+Some functions I have used:
+df[''].value_counts() - To find the frequency of the elements in a column pd.read_csv() = To read a csv file in pandas df.head() = To print first 5 rows of the df

-You can download the datset and execute the cells in colab
+You can download the datset and execute the cells in colab:

 -Magic Trick(https://colab.research.google.com/drive/1Q5M571lpIRo2kxk5br4cGAyiLv27rHDA?usp=sharing)